talhashafi-04/Centipede-SFML/README.md

 **Note**: This project is included for **demonstration purposes only** and is **not released under an open-source license**.
 The **source code** is not provided for public use or modification without explicit permission.

 ---

-This format is clean, organized, and emphasizes key points of your project!